rpy2/rpy2/doc/generated_rst/dplyr.rst

-And if the starting point is a pandas data frame, do the following and start over again.
+The conversion rules in rpy2 make the above easily applicable to pandas data frames, completing the "lexical loan" of the dplyr vocabulary from R.

 .. code:: python

     from rpy2.robjects import pandas2ri
     from rpy2.robjects import default_converter
     from rpy2.robjects.conversion import localconverter

+    # Using a conversion context in which the pandas conversion is
+    # added to the default conversion rules, the rpy2 object
+    # `mtcars` (an R data frame) is converted to a pandas data frame.
     with localconverter(default_converter + pandas2ri.converter) as cv:
         mtcars = mtcars_env['mtcars']
-        mtcars = pandas2ri.ri2py(mtcars)
+        pd_mtcars = pandas2ri.ri2py(mtcars)
-    print(type(mtcars))
+    print(type(pd_mtcars))

 .. parsed-literal::